willfaught/paige/README.md

 ### Minimal look

-By default, all content is shown.
-If you want a minimal look, try the following:
+By default, everything is shown.
+If you want a more minimal look, try the following:

 ```yaml
 paige: